This post contains affiliate links. Read my disclosure for more information.

 I work for one of these places myself, at an Employment Center.

-Most communities have free employment service agencies where you can get help writing your resume, find referrals to free or low-cost training and other supports (like housing and clothing assistance), and the staff will know what specific companies hires felons in your area.
+Most communities have free employment service agencies where you can get help writing your resume, find referrals to free or low-cost training and other supports (like housing and clothing assistance), and the staff will know what specific companies hire felons in your area.

 Don’t forget – you are still competing with other qualified applicants for the jobs you apply to.
 Companies are going to hire the best candidate, so you need to do whatever it takes to stand out.